To,

 (f) Board Evaluation

-The Evaluation of Board, its Committees, Individual Directors (Independent and Non Independent Directors) and Chairperson was carried out as per the process and criteria laid down by the Board of Directors based on the recommendation of the NRC:
+Pursuant to the provisions of the Companies Act, 2013 and the Listing Regulations, the Board has carried out an annual evaluation of its own performance and that of its Committees as well as performance of all Individual Directors (Independent and Non Independent Directors) and Chairperson as per the process and criteria laid down by the Board of Directors based on the recommendation of the NRC.

 (g) Key Managerial Personnel

-There was no change in the Key Managerial Personnel during the year under review.
+There was no change in the Key Managerial Personnel during the year under review other than what has already been captured above.

 (h) Directors Responsibility Statement